The Listeners (TV series)

-The Listeners is a 2024 television series based on the 2021 novel of the same name by Jordan Tannahill.
-It was developed by BBC Studios and Element Pictures, and released by BBC One on 19 November 2024.
+The Listeners is a 2024 miniseries based on the 2021 novel by Jordan Tannahill.
+It was released by BBC One on 19 November 2024.

 Premise

 An English teacher Claire (Rebecca Hall) is tormented by a continuous humming noise that seemingly only a few people are able to hear.
 This premise is based on The Hum, a phenomenon that has been reported in several places around the world.